Six years ago, the Iron Range Partnership for Sustainability launched our first Sustaining Partnership

 • Launch the Rutabaga Project with AEOA in 2016

-• Complete the Local Food as an Economic Driver study funding Iron Range Resources & Rehabilitation in 2018
+• Complete the Local Food as an Economic Driver study with funding from Iron Range Resources & Rehabilitation in 2018

-• Initiated and continue to implement Virginia Market Square, Growing Together Virginia Community Gardens and Virginia Food Forest in partnership with the City of Virginia and AEOA since 2016
+• Initiate and continue to implement Virginia Market Square, Growing Together Virginia Community Gardens and Virginia Food Forest in partnership with the City of Virginia and AEOA since 2016

-• Assist other non-profits as a fiscal sponsor, including Hibbing Farmers Market and Iron Range Original Music Association (IROMA)
+• Assist other non-profits as a fiscal sponsor, including Hibbing and Tower Farmers Markets

 • Support dozens of community-minded local projects with $500 Community Sustainability Initiative grants